 - ELEGANT TECHNICS DESIGN: Highest-grade materials, clean lines, and meticulous attention to detail are the core of our design philosophy.
 Nothing has been overlooked, from the comfortable and beautiful in-ear design to the hairline detail of the aluminum charging cradle that features an engraved Technics logo.

 In terms of noise cancelling, design and general performance the Technics EAH-Z70W in-ears is one of the best true wireless all-rounders out there.
 That said, there’s a lot of competition in a very crowded market.
 The Z70W’s design is stylish, but not always the best fitting.
 The sound is dynamic with great bass performance but is a tiny bit lacking when it comes to the more subtle background details.

 Battery life isn’t the very best going, but it isn’t the worst either.
 In fact, 6.5 hours of continuous music playback is more than good enough, but we’d love to see more battery power on offer from the charging case.
 If there’s one area the EAH-Z70W performs really well, it’s with removing ambient sound around you.
-Using its combination of excellent passive cancelling and active noise-cancelling (ANC), these ‘buds cut out a huge amount of interfering audio – which lets you enjoy your music in your own little bubble.
+Using its combination of excellent passive canceling and active noise-canceling (ANC), these ‘buds cut out a huge amount of interfering audio – which lets you enjoy your music in your own little bubble.
 Wonderful.